vbonluk/Project-Rebuilder/README.md

 In the future, I will support java project etc.

-But do be sad, if you want to use in java project or another project ?
+But don't be sad, if you want to use in java project or another project ?

 Just edit this files :